bjnmercer/bjnmercer.github.io/_posts/2017-10-03-bgc-rewrite-series.md

 *Above: Battle Ground Copyright, a 2d vector tank game that poorly approximates Liero while ripping off several ideas from other games*

-You'll find the history behind this game underneath the Table of Contents, if you want to know more.
+You'll find the history of this game underneath the Table of Contents if you want to know more.

 ## Table of Contents